 In the event the Deputy Mayor is unable to serve the remainder of the term, a new Mayor shall be elected at the next regular meeting.

 Nomination Procedure.
 No one Councilmember may nominate more than one person for a given office until every member wishing to nominate a candidate has an opportunity to do so.
-Nominations do not require a second vote.
+Nominations do not require a second.
 The Chair will repeat each nomination until all nominations have been made.
 When it appears that no one else wishes to make any further nominations, the chair will ask again for further nominations and if there are none the Chair will declare the nominations closed.
 A motion to close the nominations is not necessary.

 Voting Procedure.
 After nominations have been closed, voting for Mayor takes place in the order nominations were made.
 Councilmembers will be asked for a raise of hands.
 As soon as one of the nominees receives a majority vote (four votes), then the Chair will declare the nominee elected.
 No votes will be taken on the remaining nominees.
 A tie vote results in a failed nomination.
 If none of the nominees receive a majority vote, the Chair will call for nominations again and repeat the process until a single candidate receives a majority vote before the Office of Deputy Mayor is opened for nominations.